 My feelings are that these machines are a bit gimmicky – that doesn’t mean however that they aren’t right for you.
 It depends on your intentions.

-If you really want to press plates and caps and mugs, as well as tees, then a multifunction might be right for you.
+If you really want to press plates and caps and mugs, as well as tees, then multifunction heat press machines might be right for you.
 But if you really only need the t-shirt press and just like the idea of having the option of the attachments, I’d choose a standard press.